tatiana-cooper/Nosferatu-Bot/README.md

 This project requires Python 3+, Jupyter Notebook and Telegram account.
 ### Clone

--   Clone this repo to your local machine using  `https://github.com/tatiana-cooper/Nosferatu-Bot.git`
+Clone this repo to your local machine using  `https://github.com/tatiana-cooper/Nosferatu-Bot.git`

 ### Setup
 Windows 10:

-For lunching Bot create Telegram bot using Telegram manual.
+For launching Bot create Telegram bot using Telegram manual.
 Add bot's credentials in corresponding variable in 'nosferatu_bot.ipynb' file.
 Launch 'nosferatu_bot.ipynb' using Jupyter Notebook.